Rudy Gobert Injury Update: Utah Jazz Star Expected To Miss Time Following ‘Dirty Play’

 The Utah Jazz recently gave fans a Rudy Gobert injury update following the NBA All-Star’s knee injury.
 Gobert was hurt on Friday night and needed to get an MRI following a collision with Dion Waiters.
 Here’s the latest on Rudy Gobert’s status as far as the knee injury and how long he’ll be sidelined for.

 Per ESPN‘s report, Gobert’s knee injury will have the big man out of action for at least four weeks.
 He was evaluated following the collision with Dion Waiters on Friday night and had an MRI following the injury.
 It was determined that Gobert had a right tibia contusion or bone bruise.
-After four weeks, he’ll be re-evaluated to determine if he’s ready to return to the basketball court.
+After four weeks, he’ll be re-evaluated to determine whether he’s ready to return to the basketball court.
 At most he could be out six weeks.

 Gobert suffered the injury in just the third quarter of Friday’s game against the Miami Heat.
 The All-Star had been trying to chase down a loose ball but ended up in a collision with guard Dion Waiters.
 It was said after Gobert “limped off the court” following the collision that he described what happened as a “dirty play.”
 Due to the injury, he sat out of Saturday night’s Jazz game which ended up being a victory over the Brooklyn Nets.